wiillthomas/cash/README.md

 - Works over HTTP
 - Automatic sharding

-### Do you NOT need all those useful features that Redis provides like:
+### Do you NOT need all the useful features that Redis provides like:
 - Storing anything that isn’t a string
 - Backups/Restores
 - Message brokering